Inside the origins of Sonic 3, and why Sega is confident in its future

 Even after all these years, the final fights of Sonic 3 and Knuckles will always stand out to Iizuka for their sheer scale and ambition.
 "But of course, there are others too," he says.
 "Running through the burning forest at the start of the fight on Angel Island Zone feels iconic even today.
 I feel like the team did a fantastic job at delivering some great boss fights in Sonic 3 & Knuckles."

-Sonic Adventure and Sonic Heroes are not available on the Nintendo Switch, while Steam Deck owners can play these on the go.
-This could be great to introduce Switch players to the Dreamcast era of Sonic, rather than more releases of the classic Sonic games.
-We asked Iizuka if there were any plans of seeing this as a reality soon.
+Sonic Adventure and Sonic Heroes are not available on the Nintendo Switch, while Steam Deck owners can play these games on the go.
+Rectifying that discrepancy could be a great way to introduce Switch players to the Dreamcast era of Sonic, rather than more releases of the classic Sonic games.
+We asked Iizuka if there were any plans to make this as a reality soon.

 The next frontier

-For the moment, we will have to take his word and reserve our opinion until we’ve soon more.
+For the moment, we will have to take his word and reserve our opinion until we’ve seen more.

 Though, of course, we couldn’t miss the opportunity to ask about the future of Sonic Mania, the best 2D Sonic game in years.
 Released back in 2017 and developed by a team of dedicated developers who made their start in the Sonic modding scene, Mania breathed new life into Sonic.
 Iizuka recognizes its place in Sonic’s legacy, saying "The critical and fan reception to Sonic Mania was incredible, and we were very happy to see the excitement for that title."
 Though, he wouldn’t say if there were plans for a sequel, instead saying that "It certainly helped assure us that new 2D Sonic titles could still be successful even today, and hope that those players will enjoy revisiting classic Sonic in Sonic Origins."